Suspicious package found near the New York home of Bill and Hillary Clinton

 The U.S. Secret Service is investigating a suspicious package found near the New York home of Bill and Hillary Clinton and one sent to former President Barack Obama in Washington, D.C.

-The first package was recovered on Tuesday in Westchester County, New York, and a second in Washington, D.C., the FBI and Secret Service said in a statement.
+The first package was discovered on Tuesday in Westchester County, New York, and a second in Washington, D.C., the FBI and Secret Service said in a statement.

 "The packages were immediately identified during routine mail screening procedures as potential explosive devices and were appropriately handled as such.
+Both packages were intercepted prior to being delivered to their intended location.
 The protectees did not receive the packages nor were they at risk of receiving them," the statement said.

 "The Secret Service has initiated a full scope criminal investigation that will leverage all available federal, state, and local resources to determine the source of the packages and identify those responsible.”